gerr135/wann/src/README.md

 NNet state can be stored either in "state record" or in neurons themselves.
 In the 1st case, neurons only store connection topology, and we use separate record/vector for forward propagation of values.
 In the 2nd case topolgy and passed values are mixed.
-It is unclear t this point which approach is "better" (and what "better" even means).
+It is unclear at this point which approach is "better" (and what "better" even means).
 Backpropagation updates weights as well, so storing w's separately would require a much larger structure - an entire matrix, plus this would separate topology from weights and may make it harder to trace the correspondence, or at least less readable.
 So, the 2nd way might be preferred in view of this.